RvN-R/milestone-re-tie-dye/TESTING.md

 ##Further Testing

-* Viewed the website on various devices including iPhone 11, iPad Pro, Microsoft Surface and iMac Pro.
-On extremely large screen sizes the website was off center.
+* Viewed the website on various devices including iPhone 11, iPad Pro, Microsoft Surface and iMac Pro.As a result of further testing the site onextremely large screen sizes the website was off center.
 To get past this issue I set the body's max width to 2000px and the left and right margin to 0.
 This centered the website on larger screen sizes.

 * Sent link of website to family and friends for them to check over the site.
 It was also reported the background image of the header takes a while to load.

-Still trying to find the actual reason for this bug.
-I've experimented compression the image in Photoshop to lower the file size, thus speeding up the load time.
-This has worked slightly but more experimentaion on file size needs to be completed to improve to the load time.
+##Known Bugs

+* Although I've taken steps to improve the sites performance on extremely large screens, I am still unhappy with the aesthetic results.
+I feel that if I had taken into consideration larger screen sizes at the outset of the design process, I would be in a stronger position to improve the aesthetics without negatively affecting smaller screen size performance.

+* Load up time of some of the websites pages (especially those that use a lot of images) could be shorter.
+More time is needed experimenting with different codecs and file sizes, that don't negatively effect image quality.